Olonix/SummerML2024/README.md

-# SummerML2024
-Repository for Summer Maching Learning course
+# Summer Machine Learning 2024
+This repository contains the code of homeworks of the course "Summer Machine Learning 2024" on the following topics:
+- Simple Binary Classification Problem
+- ???